clap-rs/clap/README.md

 #### Video Tutorials

-There's also the video tutorial series [Argument Parsing with Rust](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv).
+There's also the video tutorial series [Argument Parsing with Rust v2](https://www.youtube.com/playlist?list=PLza5oFLQGTl2Z5T8g1pRkIynR3E0_pc7U).

-**NOTE:** This series is getting out of date and needs to be updated
+These videos slowly trickle out as I finish them and currently a work in progress.

 ## How to Contribute